-Claim: Account describes TSA's confiscating nail clippers from a U.S. soldier returning from Afghanistan.
+Claim: TSA confiscated nail clippers from a U.S. soldier returning from Afghanistan on a flight full of armed soldiers.

 Example:[Collected via e-mail, December 2010]